celo-org/docs/blog/28-02-2023-build-an-nft-gated-dapp-and-deploy-on-decentralized-hosting-service/build-an-nft-gated-dapp-and-deploy-on-decentralized-hosting-service.md

 - Testing

-I have modifies the test file to ensure that no function runs unless the nft balance of the calling account is greater than zero.
+I have modified the test file to ensure that no function runs unless the nft balance of the calling account is more significant than zero.

 ```bash
 npx hardhat test